infiniflow/ragflow/api/http_api_reference.md

 - `"desc"`: (*Filter parameter*), `boolean`
   Indicates whether the retrieved documents should be sorted in descending order.
 Defaults to `True`.
 - `"document_id"`: (*Filter parameter*)
   The ID of the document to retrieve.
-Defaults to `None`.

 ### Response